jpettersson/airport_events/README.md

   </tr>
 </table>

-The library is extremely fresh and currently has no tests and has only been tested on MacOS 10.7.5.
+The library has only been tested on MacOS 10.7.5.

-I created it to log the amount of time I spend on different WiFi networks.
+It was created to log the amount of time I spend on different WiFi networks.
 Check out the airport-log utility below for an example implementation.

 Why?
 -------------